legregz/basic-ui/README.md

 # Basic UI
 ## Description

-basic_ui is a project of user interface using pygame and json files.
+Basic UI is a project of user interface using pygame and json files.
 The goal is to simplify the creation of app menus, and interfaces.

 > [!IMPORTANT]
 > To use basic_ui, you need to have a minimal level in usage of pygame.